SignalK/specification/gitbook-docs/request_response.md

 The exact format of the message for a specific request is defined elsewhere in the specification.

 A request should include the `context` when appropriate and must include a client generated `requestId`.
-The `requestId` is a string and it must be a [v4 UUID](https://tools.ietf.org/html/rfc4122.html#section-4.4).
+The `requestId` is a string and it must be a [version 4 UUID](https://tools.ietf.org/html/rfc4122.html#section-4.4).
 It will always be included in any response to the request by the server.

-For example. a request to PUT a value:
+For example, a request to PUT a value:
 ```json
 {
   "context": "vessels.self",